Your London Travel Blog Guide

 The restaurant is hosted and served by visually impaired people and may change your point of view about many preconceived ideas about the world.

 This place focuses on sharpening your senses and allows you to taste a surprising wine and food experience that’s adapted to an unusual context.
 This is definitely a different kind of experience that you’ll not quickly forget.

 If you love cereal and all things sweet, then this is one place not to be missed in London.
 At the Cereal Killer Café, you can enjoy over 120 different types of cereal from all around the world.
 As well as 30 types of milk and lots of toppings.

 You’ll be spoilt for choice here.
 This ’80s and 90’s themed cafe is quirky and unique that will truly take you back in time.
 From the amazing artwork on the walls, 90’s video games, and a fun atmosphere that will leave you feeling nostalgic.

 Your One-Stop London Travel Guide

 I hope this London travel guide will help you to plan an incredible trip to Britain’s Capital City.
-This is our personal London travel guide to all the best places, hidden gems, attractions, best places to stay and eat in London.
+This is our personal London travel guide to all the best places, hidden gems, attractions, and best places to stay and eat in London.

-What I haven’t covered here you’ll be sure to find somewhere in our site.
+What I haven’t covered here you’ll be sure to find somewhere on our site.
 There’s not much we haven’t covered when it comes to London.
 If you also want to see amazing videos of places around London, Ireland and further afield make sure to check out our YouTube Channel that’s filled with all that.